koaning/human-learn/paper.md

 This project was developed in my spare time while being employed at Rasa.
 They have been very supportive of me working on my own projects on the side and I would like to recognise them for being a great employer.

 I also want to acknowledge that I'm building on the shoulders of giants.
-The popular drawing widget in this library would not have been possible without the wider bokeh, jupyter and ipywidgets communities.
+The popular drawing widget in this library would not have been possible without the wider bokeh (@bokeh), jupyter (@jupyter) and scikit-learn communities.

 There have been also been small contributions on Github from Joshua Adelman, Kay Hoogland and Gabriel Luiz Freitas Almeida.